OverengineeredOne/Docs/developer-guide/src/introduction.md

 devices.

 * **Yew** - Yew is a Rust Crate similar to [React](https://reactjs.org/).
-They both use a virtual dom, return a JSX like syntax and have both a class and functional implementation with hook like state and lifecycle management.
+They both use a virtual dom, components return a JSX like syntax and have both a class and functional implementation with hooks into state and lifecycle management.
 * **GraphQL** - [GraphQL](https://graphql.org/) was chosen as the primary server / client
-interaction to minimize network traffic.
+communication to minimize network traffic.
 With the ever growing number of devices we want to keep payloads as small as possible.
 GraphQL provides a very nice abstraction for developers and has existing client libraries for many languages including Rust.